VISIT OUR ART STORE ▶

 Test quinacridone rose

-I even add more water below both swatches to see if extra water helps the texture show up better.
+The artist even adds more water below both swatches to see whether extra moisture helps the texture appear more strongly.

 Add more water below both swatches